totes7/Jokes-n-Quotes/README.md

 # Joke & Inspirational Quotes Generator Dashboard

-A web application that dynamically fetches and displays random quotes from an API.
-Users can click a button to get a new quote, providing an inspiring or thought-provoking message each time.
+## Overview
+This project is a simple web dashboard that allows users to generate jokes and quotes using external APIs.
+It features a clean and responsive design, making it easy for users to interact with the application.